nguyenngochuy91/Ancestral-Blocks-Reconstruction/README.md

 ## Usage

-Caution:
-There are several different between running python2 or python3 (such as divide function).
-My program is written in python3, if you want to run it correctly in python2, please uncooment the second line in the program "findParent_local.py".

 The easiest way to run the project is to execute the script [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py).
 The user can run this script on the two data sets provided in directory [E.Coli](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/E.Coli) and [B.Sub](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/B.Sub).
 The two following command line will run [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py) on our 2 directories.
 The final results (pdf file of our ancestral reconstruction) are stored in `E.Coli/visualization` and `B.Sub/visualization` directory.
 ### E.Coli
 ```bash